• Home

 Drizzle olive oil on top before serving

-Pitas: Baked pita wedges are best fresh.
-If you have leftovers, store them in an open bag at room temperature and reheat in the oven at 300°F for 5 minutes to crisp them back up.
+Pitas: For the ultimate experience, enjoy the baked pita wedges while they are still warm!
+If you have any leftover pita wedges, place them in an open bag, keep them at room temperature, and crisp them back up in the oven at 300°F for 5 minutes!

 Roasted garlic version